Spectrograph / Spectroscope (LOWSPEC)

 Cut two pieces of aluminum pipe (length 55mm, diameter 6mm) and slide them into the two other holes of the focus slider.
 Make sure that they can slide smoothly.

-Cut two coilsprings to size (aprox.
-22mm) and slide them over the aluminum tubes.
+Slide one coilspring over one of the the aluminum tubes.
 Assemble this part by sliding both rail holders over the tube ends.

 Make sure the whole focus part fits in the designated slots underneath the main body.
 If it does not then make sure that both sliding tubes are pressed far enough into the rail holders.